-The Round Rock City Council has approved a proposal to amend the City’s noise ordinance to more effectively address loud music late at night in the downtown area.
-The amendment seeks to find balance between an active downtown with live music and quality of life for downtown residents.
-The City Council unanimously approved the ordinance amendment on final reading at its March 14, 2019, meeting.
-It will go into effect on April 15, 2019.
+The Round Rock City Council approved a proposal to amend the City’s noise ordinance to more effectively address loud music late at night in the downtown area at its March 14, 2019, meeting.
+The new amendment, which applies only to the MU-1 District in Downtown Round Rock, sought to find balance between an active downtown with live music and quality of life for downtown residents.
+It went into effect on April 15, 2019.

 Beginning in spring 2018, police began more actively enforcing the noise ordinance and City staff began monitoring noise levels at various locations downtown.
-We determined the City’s current noise ordinance, which measures sound 200 feet from the property line of the source of noise, had not been effective in addressing the problem.
+We determined the City’s previous noise ordinance, which measured sound 200 feet from the property line of the source of noise, had not been effective in addressing the problem.

 The amendment added a new section to the noise ordinance previously in place.
 The amendment imposes stricter standards to the Mixed Use 1 (MU-1) zoning district in downtown.
 By requiring noise measurement at the property line, the ordinance is now easier for Police to enforce, and it reduces the levels of sound reaching residences as well as limit the times when outdoor music can be played.